vrwmiller/deploy-web-aws-balanced/README.md

 ## Infrastructure

-Two EC2 instances running nginx in separate target groups attached to an application load balancer.
+Two AWS EC2 instances running nginx in separate target groups attached to an Application Load Balancer.
 EC2 instances are deployed initially in separate AZs in the same region.

+A droplet on Digital Ocean running nginx.

 # Ansible